 Step 5: The individual should now be seated further back in the chair.
 If necessary, repeat the method on alternate legs until the person is properly positioned.

-As the name suggests, one-way slide sheets only allow something to slide on them in one direction.
+As the name suggests, one-way slide sheets allow someone to slide on them in one direction.
 This is a great tool for repositioning someone in a chair without too much manual handling involved.
 Just make sure the person is sat on the slide sheet, and slide them backwards in the chair.
 The structure of the sheet will then stop the person from sliding forwards in the chair.

 One-way slide sheets can help people adjust their positioning in a chair.